-- Line 22.
-Dividends Received Deduction from Separate Entity Items Complete this line if any of the insurance company's dividend income met the first two criteria in the list presented in the instructions for line 19, but was not otherwise includable in combined unitary income.
-From this dividend income, subtract any foreign taxes on those dividends claimed as a deduction elsewhere on your return, and multiply the resulting amount by the apportionment percentage from Part II of Form 4N.
-Enter the total on line 22 as a negative number. - Line 24.
-Net Business Loss Adjustment If this is a combined return, enter this amount on line O of the insurance company's Form 4M.
+■ Line 22.
+Dividends Received Deduction from Separate Entity Items - Complete this line if any of the insurance company's dividend income met the first two criteria in the list presented in the instructions for line 19, but was not otherwise includable in combined unitary income.
+From this dividend income, subtract any foreign taxes on those dividends claimed as a deduction elsewhere on your return, and multiply the resulting amount by the apportionment percentage from Part II of Form N. Enter the total on line 22 as a negative number.

+■ Line 24.
+Net Business Loss Adjustment - Enter this amount on Form 6, Part III, line 6.